 The residential/home address used to prioritise applications is the one where the child lives at the time of application (for Primary to Secondary Transfer this will normally be the closing date for applications).
-Where a child lives under the care of separated parents, the address of either parent may be used as long as it can be proved that the child lives at that address for part of the school week.
-Torbay Local Authority, as co-ordinators of the scheme, will make the final decision about the address to be used.
+Where a child lives under the care of separated parents, the address of either parent may be used so long as it can be proved that the child lives at that address for part of the school week.